yassu/hyuki-cvs-graph/README.rst

     date: commit number
     e.t.c.

-If you want to use yaml syntax, import PyYaml package in manually:
+If you want to use yaml syntax, import PyYAML package in manually:

 .. code::

-    pip install PyYaml
+    pip install PyYAML

 Options
 =========